PowerWallet/SSO_Client_CSharp/API.md

 ####User Level Authentication:

-User Level authentication, is done via the http authentication field.
+User Level authentication, is done via the http authentication header field.

 The http authentication field is: